knoepdan/CyberSecRappi/as_3_programming/_Interop/infoInterop.md

 **CSharp**
 *Attention: .Net 6 seems to be preinstalled on Kali Linux (but not scripting)*

-Getting started
+Getting started with C# projects
-- Prerequisites: VS Code and .Net 6 installed
+1. Prerequisites: VS Code and .Net 6 installed
-1. `dotnet new console --framework net6.0 --use-program-main` -> will create project file and .cs file (edit/extend at will)
+2. `dotnet new console --framework net6.0 --use-program-main` -> will create project file and .cs file (edit/extend at will)
-2. `dotnet build CSharp.csproj` -> build (create dll)
+3. `dotnet build CSharp.csproj` -> build (create dll)
-3. `dotnet run CSharp.dll` -> run dll as console app
+4. `dotnet run CSharp.dll` -> run dll as console app

 Example on how to call a bash script (or any other) from C#